SandorJJ/arch-setup/README.md

 # Arch Setup
 Install and setup Arch Linux.

+## Disclaimer
+The scripts found in this repository are meant to setup Arch Linux how I like it and were not created with the intention to be used by others.
+If you do wish to use the scripts, make sure you understand what they do before you run them.
+In other words, use at your own risk!

 ## Prerequisits
-- A tool, such as [Rufus](rufus.ie/en/), to create USB installation medium.
+- A tool, such as [Rufus](rufus.ie/en/), to create a USB installation medium.
 - Disable Secure Boot on machine.

 ## Pre-Installation